rodrigo-moliveira/orbidet/README.rst

 was coded.

+The filters implemented are:

+      *Gauss Initial Orbit Determination

+      * Batch Least Squares

+      *Extended and Unscented Cowell Kalman Filter (EKF and UKF)

+      *Extended and Unscented Semianalytical Kalman Filter (ESKF and USKF)

+USKF is an original contribution of my thesis.

 This library was build on the Beyond Package (`github <https://github.com/galactics/beyond>`) by Jules David, which takes care of the low-level treatment of orbital definitions (orbits, time, reference frame rotations,...).
 I needed to do some changes on Beyond to better accommodate my code.
 These changes made in the 'orbidet.__init__.py'